 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2003.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2005.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 6,465 Total first-time, first-year (freshman) women who applied 9,026 Total first-time, first-year (freshman) men who were admitted 3,916 Total first-time, first-year (freshman) women who were admitted 5,651 Total full-time, first-time, first-year (freshman) men who enrolled 1,778 Total part-time, first-time, first-year (freshman) men who enrolled 195 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 2,400 342
+Total first-time, first-year (freshman) men who applied 7,469 Total first-time, first-year (freshman) women who applied 10,838 Total first-time, first-year (freshman) men who were admitted 4,487 Total first-time, first-year (freshman) women who were admitted 6,177 Total full-time, first-time, first-year (freshman) men who enrolled 1,760 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enroll Total part-time, first-time, first-year (freshman) women who enrol

 C2.
-Freshman wait-listed students (students who met admission requirements bu t whose fi inal admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have e a policy of plac ing students on a wait ing list?
-[Yes 🔀 No If yes, pleas e answer the que stions below for fall 2 003 admissi ions:
+Do you have a policy of placing students on a waiting list? $\boxtimes$ Yes $\square$ No If yes, please answer the questions below for fall 2005 admissions:

-Number of qualified applicants placed on waiting list
+Number of qualified applicants offered a place on waiting list

 Number accepting a place on the waiting list

 Number of wait-listed students admitted